What is a Maxed-Out Credit Card?

 By maxing out your credit card, you could:

-- Make it harder to take out a personal loan or home loan
+Make it harder to take out a personal loan, home loan, or get approved for a new credit card

-- Put you at risk of going over your credit limit
+Put yourself at risk of going over your credit limit

 But to ensure this doesn’t happen again, review why you maxed out your cards.
 Then, you can take steps to mitigate those reasons and avoid hitting the credit card limit on multiple credit cards.